Compassionate Release

 Although “extraordinary and compelling reasons” traditionally referred to terminal illness, the Sentencing Commission’s policy statement (Section 1B1.13) gives broader guidance on what qualifies.
 Therefore, the policy statement outlines four categories of “extraordinary and compelling reasons”.

-1. Serious Medical Condition.
-This includes inmates with terminal illness, but also covers those with serious health problems that can’t be adequately managed within the prison.
+-Inmates with terminal illnesses;-Inmates with serious health problems that can’t be adequately managed within the prison;

 Several inmates have enhanced punishments because of the presence of one or more 924(c) charges or 851 prior convictions.
 The FIRST STEP Act lessened those enhanced penalties significantly.